yat1j/ai-code-collaboration-crew/README.md

 ## Overview

-This project demonstrates how specialized AI agents can work together to:
+This project demonstrates how specialized AI agents work together to:

 * Generate production-ready code
 * Review and optimize it